jobweek/CurveArray/README.md

 To create a curve with the Smooth Curve or Split Curve operators, you need to do two things:

-  Select a sequence of vertices and.
+  1. Select a sequence of vertices.
-  Сlick the operator call button with the corresponding name.
+  2. Сlick the operator call button with the corresponding name.

+**Select a sequence of vertices.**

+There are a number of conditions which, if not met, will result in known error:

+1. The number of vertices selected must be greater than 1.
+2. There must be an active vertex among the selected vertices.

+    _For non-cyclic curves, either at the very beginning or at the end of the sequence._

+    _For cyclic - anywhere in the sequence._

+3. The selected sequence of vertices must not have any branches or intersections.
+Also it must not be interrupted and then continue again.

+     _For non-cyclic curves, the first and the last vertex have a connection with only one other vertex, while the others have two connections with the previous and the next one._

+     _For cyclic curves, all vertices have two connections with the previous and the next one._

 ### Smooth Curve operator